 A solid which is bounded by six rectangular faces is known as cuboid and if the length, breadth and height of the cuboid are equal, then it is a cube.

-8 vertices, 6 faces and 12 edges are there in both cube as well as cuboid.
+8 vertices, 6 faces and 12 edges are there in both cube and cuboid.
 Base of the cuboid is any face of the cuboid.

 For a cuboid which has length (l), breadth (b) and height (h) has: